bas-t/ffdecsawrapper/README.rst

  **The purpose of this git repo is to make FFdecsa (via FFdecsawrapper's loopback interface) available for use with MythTV and such.**

- **You can use it with kernel version 3.x and up, including more recent kernels (latest ok test: 3.15.1)**
+ **You can use it with kernel version 3.x and up, including more recent kernels (latest ok test: 3.16-RC3)**

  **Support for kernelversions 3.12.x and lower moved to oldstable branch.**

- **dvbdev.h is included for all 3.x kernels, so you must not set --dvb_dir=/path/to/your/kernel/sources anymore.
-This setting is now reserved for use in the special case that you have to compile and install newest dvb drivers from v4l (or TBS and other v4l-based out of kernel drivers).
-Mind you, if you do, you should apply proper dvb-mutex patch to your sources prior to compiling.
+ **If you have to compile and install newest dvb drivers from v4l (or TBS and other v4l-based out of kernel drivers), you should apply proper dvb-mutex patch to your sources prior to compiling.
 If you are not sure on how to do this:**

  - `Basic instructions for v4l are here. <http://www.lursen.org/wiki/V4l_and_ffdecsawrapper>`_

- **If you are running Debian with a clean unmodified Debian kernel, you don't need to recompile your kernel anymore, the running kernel will be properly patched during configuration of FFdecsawrapper.
-That is, if your sources.list is ok and the source for your Debian kernel is available from the repo's.
+ **If you are NOT using out-of-tree drivers and you are running Debian/Ubuntu with a clean unmodified stock kernel, you don't need to recompile it anymore.
+The running kernel will be properly patched during configuration of FFdecsawrapper.
+That is, if your sources.list is ok and the source for your Debian/Ubuntu kernel is available from the repo's.
 Any missing build-deps for FFdecsawrapper and/or patching the dvb-core.ko kernel module will also be 'automagically' installed.**

  **USAGE:**